 Understanding these costs will also help you decide which debt payoff strategy will get you out of debt faster.

 Once you have budgeted for your minimum debt payments, and you fully understand how the daily interest costs on those debts work, choose one priority debt to start making extra payments on.
 Do this by identifying the debt that annoys you the most.
 Then, throw as many extra payments toward it, as often as possible, until it’s paid off.

 After that first debt payoff win, review your remaining debts and consider the next most annoying or most costly debt, and tackle it.
 Then, repeat the process until your debt is gone.

 Other things to consider

 This 3-step guide is the perfect way to get started on your debt payoff journey.
 Along the way though, always aim to cover the interest that builds up on your debt on a monthly basis, even if your lender doesn’t require it.

-With that said, be flexible enough on your journey to debt free, to switch the methods available to you on the way.
-And, most of all use each wins from paying off a debt to get you to the other side!
+With that said, be flexible enough on your journey to becoming debt free, to switch the methods available to you on the way.
+Most of all, use each win from paying off a debt to get you to the other side!